Symposium

 Link to video

-Javier Fernandez Contreras, Youri Kravtchenko, Manon Portera, Professors, HEAD – Genève, Switzerland.
-Presentation of the research project and book Scènes de nuit.
+Javier Fernández Contreras, Youri Kravtchenko, Manon Portera, HEAD – Genève

 Link to video

-With the financial support of: the Swiss National Science Foundation (FNS)
+With the financial support of: The Swiss National Science Foundation (SNSF)